isabella232/data-workbench.en-1/help/home/c-install-insight/install-setup/c-dgtl-crtf.md

 ---
 description: After you have installed the Insight program files, you must download and install the digital certificate provided to you by Adobe.
-seo-description: After you have installed the Insight program files, you must download and install the digital certificate provided to you by Adobe.
-seo-title: Downloading and Installing the Digital Certificate
 title: Downloading and Installing the Digital Certificate
 uuid: 93ab2222-a977-4279-9e1e-71038b1d1cfa
 ---